 If starting a small business is a dream of yours, then you should consider this dream when setting your financial goals for the new year.
 Launching a small business takes hard work and may require you to go weeks or months without taking home a paycheck, so you’ll need to do your research before making any big decisions.

 Figuring out the financial side of opening and running your small business is an important step.
-Your own investment may cover some of the costs, but many small business owners need more financial support up front.
-Here are five strategies to source funds for your small business.
+Your own investment may cover some of the costs, but many entrepreneurs need small business financing up front.
+Here are four strategies for your small business financing.

 Find a Business Partner